w3c/wai-tutorials/source/forms/user-interaction.html.erb.md

 ## Allow users to disable or extend time limits (@@section needs editing)
 {:.newex}

 If possible, forms should not be subject to a time limit to allow users to complete the form in their own pace.
 If a time limit needs to be in place (for example, for security reasons), the user should have the possibility to turn it off, adjust it, or extend it.
-This does not apply if the time limit is due to a live event (like an auction or a game) or if the time to complete the form is essential (for example, in a test).
+This does not apply if the time limit is due to a live event (like an auction or a game) or if the time to complete the form is essential for a valid submission.